-- Learning the skills to evaluate, discuss and explore texts. - Writing creative, persuasive and analytical responses to aspects in texts.
-Comparing aspects of different texts. - Using language to persuade to present and explore a point of view.
+- Learning the skills to evaluate, discuss and explore texts. - Writing creative, persuasive and analytical responses to aspects in texts. - Using language to persuade to present and explore a point of view.

-- Like reading and watching films - · Love to discuss, analyse and debate interpretations of a text - Like analysing books, plays and films - Enjoy discussing people, their behavior and their relationships with others - Enjoy discussing issues in the media - Are creative, and or doing Art or Performing Arts subjects
+- Like reading and watching films - Love to discuss, analyse and debate interpretations of a text - Like analysing books, plays and films - Enjoy discussing people, their behavior and their relationships with others - Enjoy discussing issues in the media - Are creative, and or doing Art or Performing Arts subjects